 The Contest of Contest Winners hopes to answer that question and shine the spotlight on many accomplished, award-winning screenplays in what amounts to a definitive last shuffle of an elite pack.

-All entrants will receive Two Expert Evaluations from writer-judges on their scripts (coverage and score sheet typically valued at $250.00)
+All entrants will receive Two Expert Evaluations from writer-judges on their scripts (coverage and score sheet typically valued at more than $300.00)

 A. A completed and signed Entry Form and Release of Liability/Contest Contract.